 A new survey from the RV Industry Association reveals that it is younger RVers who are choosing to buy the most parts and accessories to make modifications and additions to their vehicles.
 In addition, two-thirds of surveyed RVers say buying the right parts and accessories to modify their RV enhances their outdoor experiences.

-These are some of the top-line findings of the 2019 Aftermarket Parts and Accessories Customer Survey, which was previewed today at the RV Aftermarket Executive Conference, which runs through Thursday, August 15 at the Embassy Suites Downtown Convention Center in Denver.
+These are some of the top-line findings of the 2019 Aftermarket Parts and Accessories Customer Survey, which was previewed at the 2019 RV Aftermarket Executive Conference.
 The study provides a deep analysis of the aftermarket buying process with a look at how the aftermarket contributes to the lifestyle of RVers.
 The association recently noted the RV aftermarket contributes 3,187 jobs, $272 million dollars in wages and over $750 million in total economic output on a yearly basis.

 “All of our research shows that more and more young people are enjoying RVs as a way to complement their active outdoor lifestyle.
 These findings further confirm that consumers want multiple ways to find parts and accessories that they can use to tailor their RVs to fit their unique experiences,” said RV Industry Association Interim President Craig Kirby.
 “On the whole, there continues to be a tremendous opportunity for our industry to meet the consumer’s ever-changing needs and the aftermarket segment is strongly positioned to enhance the consumer experience and build lasting loyalty to RVing.”